Psicosis: World Wrestling Entertainment (2005–2006)

 On July 24 at The Great American Bash in Buffalo, New York, they defeated Blue World Order in a six-man tag match when Psicosis pinned Steven Richards to secure the Mexicools' first pay-per-view win.
 The trio then turned face by feuding with Nunzio and Vito.
 During the December 2 episode of SmackDown!
 Super Crazy and Psicosis won a battle royal with 5 other tag teams, earning a match against MNM at Armageddon 2005 for the WWE Tag Team Championship.
 MNM lost the titles before their match, however, which meant that the Armageddon match was just a standard tag team match.
 During the January 27, 2006 episode of SmackDown!
 Super Crazy and Psicosis defeated The Dicks (Chad Wicks and John Toland) and the F.B.I. in a three-way tag team match to win spots in the 2006 Royal Rumble match on January 29.
 Psicosis entered at #4 in the Royal Rumble match but was quickly eliminated by his former WCW rival Rey Mysterio.
 During June 2006 the ECW brand was revived and with this came the expectations that Super Crazy would leave Psicosis and SmackDown! for the new ECW brand.
 This was later fueled with a match that would see Yoshihiro Tajiri and Super Crazy team up and face the F.B.I. at ECW One Night Stand.
-At this time, Psicosis' partnership with Crazy began to crumble when Psicosis abandoned Crazy during incidents with The Great Khali.
+At this time, Psicosis' partnership with Super Crazy began to crumble when Psicosis abandoned Super Crazy during incidents with The Great Khali.
 The team split up, with Psicosis turning heel.
 On the July 21 episode of SmackDown!, Psicosis lost to Super Crazy.
 This was Psicosis' last WWE appearance.
 After a four-month inactivity, WWE announced that Castellanos was released from WWE in the fall of that year because of his arrest in Mexico on November 1, 2006.